PrEP (Pre Exposure Prophylaxis)

 Sourcing/Buying PrEP online:

-In Ireland, it is against the law to supply prescription medication by mail order, including over the internet.
+It is possible to buy generic PrEP products over the internet.
+In Ireland, it is illegal to source prescription medication without a prescription.
 The Health Products Regulation Authority (HPRA) provides information for the public in relation to sourcing medication over the internet.
 View/download the HPRA information leaflet ‘The dangers of buying prescription medicines online‘.

 - If you are sourcing PrEP by any means, engage with your local sexual health service for testing and monitoring.
 Clinics want to see people who are taking PrEP so that they can look after them in the best possible way.